yonas-t-a/Neuroparent/README.md

 ## Description
 ## Description
-This project is designed to support neurodivergent parents by providing a **Community Knowledge and Guidance Hub** and a **Support Event Manager**.
+This Mobile app is designed to support neurodivergent parents by providing a **Community Knowledge and Guidance Hub** and a **Support Event Manager**.
 Both features come with full CRUD capabilities, along with authentication and authorization to ensure secure access.

 ## Business Features